mikiec84/minitest-implicit-subject/README.md

 end

 describe 'Singleton' do
-  klass = Class.new do
+  Klass = Class.new do
     include Singleton
   end

+  describe Klass do
-  it 'defines the singleton instance as the subject' do
+    it 'defines the singleton instance as the subject' do subject.must_equal Klass.instance
-    subject.must_equal klass.instance
+    end
   end
 end
 ```